vitorroriz/caster/README.md

 This project was created so I can learn a bit about **HTTP Live Stream (HLS)**, the **JS/TS HLS library Hls.js** (https://github.com/video-dev/hls.js) and video-on-demand as a whole.
 Note that this is a work in progress.

+**Preview (WIP)**:
+Loading a HLS example stream with a sample asset (https://test-streams.mux.dev/x36xhzz/x36xhzz.m3u8).
+Next step is to serve videos from local server and connect client to server.

 **Node Express Server**:

 This application will allow you to access your personal videos in all devices on in your local network.
 Example of usage: your personal videos, or the movies and series you have on your Desktop can be accessed in your TV, mobile or any other device that can launch a browser with certain capabilities.